Developerayo/react-notify/README.md

 # Noty

-Noty is a dependency free notification library that simplifies creating alert's on a web page.
+Noty is a dependency free notification library that simplifies creating alert's on a web application.

 **Creating a notification**